Jeffersonlii/Rt-Knits-FindSample/Rt-Knits-SampleFinder/README.md

 [Sunmi UHF Reader](https://www.sunmi.com/en-US/l2k/)

 # Download
-The App can be downloaded by using the APK provided in this repository (`app.apk`)
+The App can be downloaded by using the APK provided in `releases`

 # Features